UvVij99/Diabetes/README.md

   <code> pip install -r requirements.txt --ignore-installed</code>

   Note: run cmd in that folder only in which the requirements.txt file is stored else the above command will not work.

+  #Discription
+  the basic desciption of the project is given in the Description file where you can understand and get an idea of what is happing in project step by step.